alfreedom/APOS/README.md

 # APOS (AVR Project Open Source)

-Creates an AVR project template for Linux systems based on a Makefile.
+Creates an AVR project template for Unix/Linux systems based on a Makefile.

-This project is inspired by the avr-proj program Thatcher is incluye in the CrossPack AVR software package for MacOS.
+This project is inspired by the avr-proj program that is include in the CrossPack AVR software package for MacOS.

 It offers a free alternative with improvements and extra options, which works with Linux operating systems in a simple but very useful program.